-Project: Project Leader: Purpose : What is the goal of this project?
+Project: F Project Leader: Purpose: What is the goal of this project?
 Why are we doing this?
-Which areas should this project cover?
+Scope: Which areas should this project cover?
 Which areas should it NOT cover?
-What do we need to achieve?
+Success Criteria What do we need to achieve?
 How can our success be measured?
-When do we start?
-What are the key milestones/benchmarks How can these milestones/benchmarks b RESULTS: Actions: Which deliverables need to be produced to Which activities need to be executed to pro- Who are the participants?
+Milestones: When do we start?
+What are the key milestones/benchmarks an How can these milestones/benchmarks be m RESULTS: Actions: Which deliverables need to be produced to re Which activities need to be executed to prod Team: Who are the participants?
 What are their roles in the project?
 Stakeholders: Who affects the success of the project?
 Who do we need?
 What are their roles in the project?
 Users: What is our target group?
 Who are our beneficiaries?
 Resources: What resources do we need?
-Constraints: What are the current project Risks: What risks may occur during the project?
+How much will the project cost?
+How long will it take?
+Constraints: What are the current project limitations or constraints?
+Risks: What risks may occur during the project?
+How do we treat these possible risks?